ivelum/smartdate/readme.md

 ## Example output

-Examples of what your users will see (text will be updated dynamically as time goes by):
+Examples of what your users could see:

 English:

+- Dec 7, 2014
+- tomorrow at 6:42 am
+- today at 3:14 pm
+- in 2 min
+- in less than a minute
 - less than a minute ago
 - 12 min ago
 - today at 1:07 am